seoklee/til/java/effective_java.md

 This is not suitable for a callback frameworks wherein objects pass self-references to other objects for subsequent invocations.
 Because a wrapped object does not know of its wrapper, it passes areference to self and callbacks elude the wrapper.

 Memory footprint impact and performance impact is minimal.
-It's tedious to write forwarding methods, but you have to write the forwarding class for each interface only once, and forwarding classes may be provided for you byu the package containing the interface.
+It's tedious to write forwarding methods, but you have to write the forwarding class for each interface only once, and forwarding classes may be provided for you by the package containing the interface.

 extend if and only if the relationship is 'is-a'